 So how can you set yourself apart from other job applicants?

-To help you get noticed and stand out in your sector, I've compiled a list of my top tips for job seekers of all levels.
+To help you get noticed and stand out in your sector, here is a list of some top tips for job seekers of all levels.

 1. Utilise your LinkedIn profile

-LinkedIn is an extraordinary platform for jobseekers to gain insight into a business and connect with other professionals.
+LinkedIn is a fantastic platform to gain insight into a business and connect with other professionals.

 When applying for jobs, a great way to stand out is to connect with industry professionals.
 Engage with others on posts through comments and likes and take part in discussions on topics relevant to your industry.
 Remember to always try and add value and share your own insights via posts too.